 Why does my Samsung DW80R9950US show LC error after I already dried the base pan?

-The LC error will persist until the underlying leak source is repaired and the error code is manually reset.
-Simply removing water from the base pan does not clear the error memory.
-You must identify and fix the leak, then perform the reset procedure using the “Heavy” and “Delicate” buttons.
-If the error returns immediately, the leak source has not been properly addressed or the leak sensor requires cleaning.
+The LC error code will stay active until you repair the underlying leak source and manually reset the error code.
+Simply drying out the base pan won’t clear the error memory.
+You need to identify and fix the leak, then follow the reset procedure using the “Heavy” and “Delicate” buttons.
+If the error pops up again immediately, it means the leak source hasn’t been properly addressed or that the leak sensor might need cleaning.

 Can I run my Samsung DW80R9950US dishwasher with an LC error code displayed?

 No, never attempt to operate the dishwasher when the LC error is active.
-This safety feature prevents potential water damage to your home and protects the dishwasher’s electrical components.
+This safety feature is crucial to prevent potential water damage to your home and to protect the dishwasher’s electrical components.
 The control board will not allow any wash cycles to begin until the error is cleared.
-Attempting to override this protection could result in significant water damage and void your warranty coverage.
+Attempting to override this protection could lead to significant water damage and void your warranty coverage.

 How much water in the base pan triggers the LC error on the Samsung DW80R9950US?

 The leak sensor in the Samsung DW80R9950US activates when approximately 1/4 inch of water accumulates in the base pan.
-This corresponds to roughly 8-12 ounces of water depending on the base pan contours.
-The sensitive float mechanism ensures early detection before significant water accumulation occurs, providing protection against major leaks and flooding.
+This translates to about 8-12 ounces of water, depending on the contours of the base pan.
+The sensitive float mechanism ensures early detection before substantial water accumulates, providing protection against major leaks and flooding.

 Is it normal for the Samsung DW80R9950US to have some moisture in the base pan?

 No, the base pan should remain completely dry during normal operation.
 Any water presence indicates a leak that requires immediate attention.
 Even small amounts of moisture can eventually trigger the LC error as water accumulates over multiple wash cycles.
-Occasional condensation on exterior surfaces is normal, but water inside the base compartment always indicates a seal or component failure.
+While occasional condensation on exterior surfaces is normal, water inside the base compartment always signals a seal or component failure that needs addressing.

 How long should the Samsung DW80R9950US leak sensor last before requiring replacement?

-The leak sensor in the Samsung DW80R9950US is designed to last the lifetime of the appliance under normal conditions.
+The leak sensor in the Samsung DW80R9950US is designed to last the appliance’s lifetime under normal conditions.
 However, exposure to harsh detergents, extreme temperatures, or physical damage can cause premature failure.
-Most leak sensor issues result from debris accumulation or corrosion rather than mechanical wear.
+Most leak sensor issues stem from debris accumulation or corrosion rather than mechanical wear.
 With proper maintenance and cleaning, the sensor should function reliably for 10-15 years or more.

 Recommended Parts & Tools